“With paintings like that…you can say ‘I felt that.'” — Jerri Zbiral, Curator

 Peggy Lipschutz is a 97-year-old artist from Evanston, IL.
 She says “I have two loves–art and politics.
 Politics being people.
 What happens to people.”
 Her bold and colorful artworks document important events, make statements about our society, or deal with people in their everyday environment.
 Through her art, she has painted about labor unions, the civil rights movement, and much more.

-Check out some of her work below, and use the discussions questions and activities to explore these artworks with your students.
+Check out some of her work below, and use the discussion questions and activities to explore these artworks with your students.

 One painting I love of hers is Wrested Heart.
 In the painting, a woman has pulled her heart out of her chest to examine it.
 Instead of witnessing agony, as you would imagine the scene might feel, we look in on a very special moment.
 Her heart glows and lights up her face.
 Her heart is cracking open to reveal something precious inside.